hero media

 The iconic Zig Zag Railway is going full steam ahead by increasing its service to four times a day.

-Rail travel is arguably one of the most enjoyable ways to see a region and its popularity is showing no signs of slowing down.
-Answering to this demand, the iconic Zig Zag Railway in the Blue Mountains is catering to train, history and nature lovers by increasing the number of heritage train services for its steam-powered locomotive to four a day, seven days a week.
+Rail travel is one of the most enjoyable ways to see a region, allowing you to watch the world slowly unfold.
+The iconic Zig Zag train is making it easier for locomotive, history and nature lovers to take advantage of this transport style by increasing its heritage services to four times day, seven days a week.

 What is the Zig Zag Railway?